-We are proud to introduce the NIST Instrumental Music Programme, where students have the opportunity to learn a wide variety of musical instruments with our dedicated, professional music teachers.
+We are proud to introduce the NIST Music Academy, where students from Early Years 2 to Year 13 have the opportunity to learn a wide variety of musical instruments with our dedicated, professional music teachers.

-All students who enroll in the instrumental music programme have many opportunities to perform throughout the year.
+All students who enroll in the NIST Music Academy have many opportunities to perform throughout the year.
 Ovaltune is scheduled each month for students to perform in an informal setting, and at the end of each semester we present the music recitals, where students can show their talents and mid-term musical progression.

-Students who enroll in the NIST Instrumental Music Programme receive the option of pursuing two qualifications, both of which are recognized around the world.
+Students who enroll in the NIST Music Academy receive the option of pursuing two qualifications, both of which are recognized around the world.
 One-on-one instruction is offered by our school’s tutors, all of whom are professional musicians.

 The ABRSM is the exam board of the Royal Schools of Music and represents a rich musical history that stretches back over 150 years.
 It offers graded instrumental and singing exams for over 35 subjects, focused on classical music.
 The Trinity Pop & Rock exams focus on more contemporary music, making them appealing to many young musicians.
 It also provides them with access to a large number of musical resources.